 - Cancel culture doesn’t look for repentance.
 It doesn’t offer forgiveness either.
 And even when the offender shows remorse and apologizes, it is never enough.

-These are also the reasons why cancel culture is not enough.
+These are just some of the limitations of cancel culture.
 It doesn’t accomplish the justice of God.
 It doesn’t make us all better people.
 It doesn’t build a more compassionate society.
 Aside from beating someone to a pulp, it doesn’t really accomplish much.
 It just leaves us all broken, divided, and bitter.
 Is there a better way?

 I believe there is.
 Do not be so hasty in posting your raw reactions.
 Wait for details to come out then sleep on it.
 Postpone your reaction for the next day.
 If, after you’ve had a good night sleep and fresh morning devotions, you still feel like the issue is worth pursuing, then maybe you should get into the fray.
 Your post may not get many likes because other people’s hot takes are already out there, but at least you’ve done your homework of engaging in social issues thoughtfully and prayerfully.